MrinmaiKadu/DWM-Experiments/README.md

 6. Kmeans algo
 7. Anyone Classifier ( we have chosen KNN as it is similar and almost same as K means)
 8. K medoid

+Format : either both theory OR one theory one prac

+ALSO FOCUS ON : BOTH ASSIGNMENTS' QUESTIONS AND ANSWERS